dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

   re-melting them and adding sagging.
 * Speeds significantly lower than used for printing other lines risk pressure and flow artifacts from large speed changes after/before printing slowly.

+Tests by others suggest a very slow 10mm/sec gives the best results, but its possible these very low speeds were required to mitigate affects from over-extruded anchor-lines and bad Pressure Advance, so getting those right might mean higher speeds can be used without adverse results.

 ### Pressure Advance